tomasruprich/redmine-google-chat/README.md

 ## Customized Routing

-You can also route messages to different channels on a per-project basis.
-To do this, create a project custom field (Administration > Custom fields > Project) named `Slack Channel`.
-If no custom channel is defined for a project, the parent project will be checked (or the default will be used).
-To prevent all notifications from being sent for a project, set the custom channel to `-`.
+You can also group messages to threads on a per-project basis.
+To do this, create a project custom field (Administration > Custom fields > Project) named `Hangouts Chat Thread`.
+If no custom thread is defined for a project, the parent project will be checked (or the default will be used).
+To prevent all notifications from being sent for a project, set the custom thread to `-`.

 For more information, see http://www.redmine.org/projects/redmine/wiki/Plugins.